 Re-hydration from drinking this soluble energising formula results in a rapid return to full appetite.
 Fed as a drink immediately post calving, most cows drain the bucket before going to lick the calf and then go and take solid feed.

-a fundamentally essential product for all fresh calved cows.
+ReStart an essential product for all fresh calved cows

 Getting the feeding, housing and management of dry cows right through the dry period, and the through Transition, 3 weeks pre-calving to 3 week post calving, is more important than any other time.
 Transition management is key to herd health to fertility and to profitable milk production.

-Even when you have it as good as you can it, it is still well worth putting some additional measures in place to minimise the effects of sub-clinical milk fever and to get the new calver fully rehydrated and back on feed and into lactation without problems.
+It is well worth putting some additional measures in place to minimise the effects of sub-clinical milk fever and to get the new calver fully rehydrated and back on feed and into lactation without problems.

-For advice on designing an effective dry cow and transition feed programme, contact Richard Webster
+For advice on designing effective dry cow and transition feed programmes, contact Richard Webster